StefaNikolic / E+ / Getty Images

 7. Just say no to cash advances

 Credit cards give you the ability to withdraw money from your credit line, but they are best used for paying for products or services.
 If you take out a cash advance, the issuer will charge a fee of between 2% and 5% of the amount you withdraw and interest will accrue immediately.
-In many cases, the APR is higher for cash advances than it is for purchases too, making it an extremely expensive way to buy things.
+In many cases, the APR is also higher for cash advances than it is for purchases, making it an expensive way to make purchases.

 8. Beware of happy places

 Bars, restaurants, concerts, spring break or summer vacations are all wonderful aspects of college life.
-However, they are also overcharging hotspots.
-When you are feeling free, you can end up with a costly bill.
-So enter into these situations with your near and far future in mind.
+However, they also could lead to you overcharging with your card, and you can end up with a costly bill.
 Every swipe and tap is a loan you have to pay back.
-If you can’t do it fast, it will cost you.
+And if you can’t pay it back quickly, it will cost you.

 9. Maximize rewards